cvilsmeier/go-sqlite-bench/README.md

 The test setup is as follows:

-- OS: Debian/GNU Linux amd64 version 12.2
+- OS: Debian/GNU Linux amd64 version 12.3
 - CPU: 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz, 4 physical cores, 8 logical cores
 - RAM: 16GB
 - Disk: 1TB NVME SSD
-- go version go1.21.2 linux/amd64
+- go version go1.21.5 linux/amd64

-The benchmark was run on 2023-10-08, with current library versions.
+The benchmark was run on 2023-12-09, with then-current library versions.
+See go.mod for library versions.
+Each test was run once for warmup.
+The second run was then recorded.

+A general note on benchmarks:

+Do not trust benchmarks, write your own.
+This specific benchmark is modelled after my very own database usage scenarios.
+Your scenarios may be totally different.

 Database Schema